ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **☠️ CRISIS MANAGER**: Managing active creature threat and community deaths
 - **💥 EXISTENTIAL AWARENESS**: Recognizes tower collapse could destroy entire community
 - **⏰ POLITICAL URGENCY**: Critical faction meeting in 10 minutes requiring party support
+- **🛡️ PARADIGM SHIFT**: Asks party to prove "outsiders are not the problem but the solution"
+- **🏃 EVACUATION ADVOCATE**: "The only way that Taloom can survive is to leave"
+- **👥 PHILOSOPHICAL LEADER**: "Taloom is not a place, it is a people" - redefining community identity

 #### [[zafir-mediator]] (Meeting Context)
 - **Relationship**: Clearly familiar and trusted by Taveni - "Always a pleasure to see you"